Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 * `Altinn.App.Common.Models` namespace is moved to `Altinn.App.Core.Models`
 * `Altinn.App.PlaformServices.Interface.IPageOrder` interface is moved to the namespace: `Altinn.App.Core.Features.PageOrder`

 There are alot of changes to namespaces so we strongly recomend using Visual Studio Code with the C# plugin installed.
-This will give you code help for importing and locating new or changes to namespaces.
+This will give you code help for importing and locating new or changes to